 Michigan Institute for Care Management and Transformation (MICMT) Upcoming Courses and Educational Offerings

-MICMT (formerly MiCMRC) Care Management Educational Webinars
+MICMT Care Management Educational Webinars:

-For details and registration: www.micmrc.org
+For registration: www.micmrc.org

-MiCMRC Approved Self-Management Support Programs: to learn more please visit www.micmrc.org
+MICMT Approved Self-Management Support Programs: to learn more please visit www.micmrc.org

 Contact Us!
 How Can We Help?
 Supporting CPC+ POs and Practices in Michigan